Certified Mail 101: Everything You Need to Know About Certified Mail

 Depending on your exact mailing needs, Certified Mail can be paired with other extra services for more features.
 Here’s an overview of your options:

-Certified Mail with Return Receipt: Certified Mail is commonly combined with the Return Receipt extra service, which provides the sender with evidence of delivery that includes the recipient’s signature.
+Certified Mail is commonly combined with the Return Receipt extra service, which provides the sender with evidence of delivery that includes the recipient’s signature.
 This comes in the form of PS Form 3811, commonly referred to as the green card.
 It looks like this:

 Here’s how it works.
 The sender attaches the green card to the mail piece before it enters the mail stream.
 Upon delivery, the carrier has the recipient sign the card, and it is returned to the sender via First-Class Mail.